 Arterial Stent Q & A

-Your doctor may recommend placing a stent to keep an artery open and improve blood flow.
-A stent is a small, expandable, mesh-like tube that supports the artery and helps to keep it open.
+An arterial stent is placed to keep an artery open and improve blood flow.
+The stent is a small, expandable, mesh-like tube that supports the artery and helps to maintain the integrity of the arterial walls.

 How is a stent procedure performed?